 As its population changed, the East Side itself changed.
 The city of Charleston viewed the East Side as an undesirable subdivision and relocated the city’s incinerator and dump to the neighborhood.
 Railroad depots were established around the East Side, covering the area in a haze of smoke.
 The establishment of industry in the East Side with the opening of a cotton factory in 1848 further contributed to pollution.
 The factory almost immediately closed, and the city used the building to house Charleston’s destitute population, only reifying the city’s perception of the East Side as an undesirable eyesore.
 This perception was undoubtedly intertwined with white government officials’ racial biases.

 The city of Charleston—and its many neighborhoods—were all impacted by the American Civil War (1861-1865).
 Immediate effects included the liberation of thousands of enslaved Charlestonians, some of whom would call the East Side their home.
 People formerly enslaved in rural areas flocked to urban centers joining, according to census records, over 37,000 people who had been enslaved in Charleston County alone.
 Neighborhoods that had housed enslaved people during the period of the living out system in the Antebellum era grew with the influx of formerly enslaved people who sought the safety and community of these neighborhoods.
 Following the Civil War, the East Side experienced a demographic seachange.
-Although considered predominantly white at its founding, nearly all of the East Side’s residents were African Americans by the twentieth century.
+Although considered predominantly white at its founding, in 1960, a majority of its residents were Black, and in 1980, 95% of the residents were African American.
 With a larger population came more development.
 Churches, businesses, education centers, and other establishments that catered to the Black community continued to open in the East Side.

 Throughout the twentieth century, the legacies of slavery impacted African American East Side residents.
 The neighborhood’s predominately Black population stirred white anxieties.
 Police profiling and violence against African Americans dramatically increased, leading to brutality and the death of civilians.
 The city of Charleston neglected to supply adequate municipal services to the East Side’s predominantly Black residents.
 The legacies of slavery also combined with environmental issues, leading to massive flooding concerns in this waterfront neighborhood.